apache/arrow/docs/source/python/data.rst

 It can also be sent between languages using the :ref:`C stream interface <c-stream-interface>`.

-Conversion of RecordBatch do Tensor
+Conversion of RecordBatch to Tensor
 -----------------------------------

 Each array of the ``RecordBatch`` has it's own contiguous memory that is not necessarily